 - Make bookings easy.
 Once your client pays an invoice, be sure to send them a thank-you note or email, plus an opportunity to schedule the next pressure washing gig.

 - Offer referral discounts.
-Give a free service or discount to clients who refer you to friends and family, it’s a great networking opportunity!
+Provide a free service or discount to clients who refer you to friends and family, it’s a great networking opportunity!

-With the following ideas, it becomes easier to see how your business can evolve in the months or years ahead.
+With the following ideas, it becomes easier to see how your business can evolve and grow in the months or years ahead.

 - Follow your local legislation and regulation in order to set the business for a long and successful life right from the get-go